 18. Best Street Food Restaurant London – Edú

 Get ready, because Edú is no ordinary restaurant.
 It fuses contemporary Spanish food concepts with influences from other world cuisines.
 This restaurant created the ‘mixto’ concept, which came from the desire to move away from the classic tapas bar menu whilst staying true to traditional Spanish ingredients and recipes.

 This is your local fish and chip shop, with a classy twist.
-Fish & chips is their specialty, but they also serve British classic dishes such as pulled lamb shepherd’s pie and delicious Cornish fish and shellfish specials.
+Fish & chips are their speciality, but they also serve British classic dishes such as pulled lamb shepherd’s pie and delicious Cornish fish and shellfish specials.

 Last, but certainly not least, there’s Cinnamon Kitchen.
-This isn’t just a restaurant – with its open tandoor grill, this is a interactive dining experience!
+This isn’t just a restaurant – with its open tandoor grill, this is an interactive dining experience!